-• B Freq
+Freq

-Press this softkey to enter the frequency of the signal to be measured on channel B, in the range of 0.001 MHz to 999.999 GHz.
+Press this softkey to enter the frequency of the signal to be measured on channel A, in the range of 0.001 MHz to 999.999 GHz.
 The default value is 50 MHz.
-Use the (,), (,), (), and (,) keys to change the frequency.
+Use the , , , and , keys to change the frequency.
 To confirm your choice, press the appropriate frequency unit.
-Entering a frequency using this softkey is only possible when you have a sensor calibration table selected or you are using an Agilent E-Series power sensor or N8480 Series power sensor (excluding Option CFT).
+Entering a frequency using this softkey is only possible when you have a sensor calibration table or frequency dependent offset table selected or you are using an Agilent E-Series power sensor or N8480 Series power sensor (excluding Option CFT).

-• B Cal Fac
+• Cal Fac

-Press this softkey to enter the measurement calibration factor for channel B in the range of 1% to 150%.
+Press this softkey to enter the measurement calibration factor for channel A in the range of 1% to 150%.
 The default value is 100%.
-Use the , , , , and , and , keys to change the calibration factor.
+Use the 🗘, ေ, and 🕏 keys to change the calibration factor.
 To confirm your choice, press %.
-Entering a calibration factor using this softkey is only possible when you are using an Agilent 8480 Series power sensor or N8480 Series power sensor with Option CFT.
+Entering a calibration factor using this softkey is only possible when you are using an Agilent 8480 Series power sensor or N8480 Series power sensor with Option CFT .